Hai-chao-Zhang/OOSTraj/README.md

 ---

-Pytorch implementation of our method "Out-of-Sight Trajectory Prediction with Vision-Positioning Denoising" in CVPR2024.
+Pytorch implementation of our method "OOSTraj: Out-of-Sight Trajectory Prediction With Vision-Positioning Denoising" in CVPR2024.

 <div align="center">